AnnalisaOri/my-codes/README.md

 ###  Bachelor’s Thesis: Dynamics of Predation and Competition Models

-**Descrizione:** Modeled the dynamics of three populations using systems of ordinary differential equations, analyzed their evolution with mathematical tools for qualitative study of differential models, and visualized the results through numerical simulations in MATLAB.
+**Description:** Modeled the dynamics of three populations using systems of ordinary differential equations, analyzed their evolution with mathematical tools for qualitative study of differential models, and visualized the results through numerical simulations in MATLAB.

 **File pdf (Italian version only):** [Bachelor’s Thesis](https://github.com/AnnalisaOri/Progetti/blob/main/Tesi%20triennale)